LATEST NEWS:

 BABY JACKFRUIT BABY GUAVA: Gay Son or Thought Daughter?

 The question of whether someone would prefer a homosexual son to a deep-in-thought daughter is thrown lightly around the internet; Baby Jackfruit Baby Guava (2026) explores the weight of this question on conservative Asian families.
-Directed by Quan Nong Nhat, the film reflects on his family’s response to Quan’s homosexuality and his sister Mai’s experience with motherhood and schizophrenia.
+Directed by Quan Nong Nhat, the film reflects on his family’s response to Quan’s homosexuality and his sister Mai’s experience with motherhood and living with a mental health condition.

 featuredHomeFodderreviews

 The question of whether someone would prefer a homosexual son to a deep-in-thought daughter is thrown lightly around the internet; Baby Jackfruit Baby Guava (2026) explores the weight of this question on conservative Asian families.
-Directed by Quan Nong Nhat, the film reflects on his family’s response to Quan’s homosexuality and his sister Mai’s experience with motherhood and schizophrenia.
+Directed by Quang Nong Nhat, the film reflects on his family’s response to Quan’s homosexuality and his sister Mai’s experience with motherhood and living with a mental health condition.
 A digestible handmade film that touches on complex storylines, Baby Jackfruit Baby Guava speaks to a niche but existing audience that falls short to offer them epiphany or influence with its story.

 Over the course of a couple years, the director documents the heartbreak of seeing a loved one spiral into sickness as well as witnessing the current and potential effect of it on others.
 Scenes of Quan’s mother praying for the cure of Mai’s “disease” prompt questions of whether she did the same for Quan’s queerness.
 Guava's transition from infancy to adolescence poses a threat to the idea Mai had for her son, adding further anxiety to the family dynamic.
 In ways, both are adolescent in their own sort, a nod to the title.